bwsrcurtis/cookie_clicker_bot/README.md

 <h1>Cookie Clicker Bot</h1>
 Bot that automatically plays cookie clicker.
+Simple example of using logic to maximize outcomes.
 Will automatically purchase the most expensive upgrade available every five seconds.
 Uses Selenium to interact with the site.